5a9awneh/GitCommitHistoryToCSV/README.md

 3. Install required packages: `pip install -r requirements.txt`

 ## Usage
-1. Run the script: `python main.py`
+Run the script from the command line by providing the path to the Git repository:

+`python main.py "/path/to/your Git repository" --author "author's GitHub username"`

-2. Enter the full path to your Git repository.
+Replace `"/path/to/your Git repository"` with the full path to your Git repository.
+If your path includes spaces, ensure it is enclosed in quotes.

-3. Optionally, specify an author's GitHub username to filter commits.
+The `--author` flag is optional and allows you to filter commits by a specific author.
+If omitted, commits from all authors will be included.

-4. The script will generate a CSV file in the script's directory, named `<repository_name>_commit_history.csv`.
+The script will generate a CSV file in the script's directory, named `<repository_name>_commit_history.csv`.

 ## Output Format
 The generated CSV file contains the following columns: